How to Pick the Perfect Multilingual Name

-Need a name that works in different languages?
-It can feel like a mission, but we’ve got some tips and ideas to help you find a marvelously multilingual name that brings your family's cultures together.
+Need an international name that works across different languages?
+It can be challenging, but here we share our tips and ideas to help you find a marvelously multilingual name that brings your family's cultures together.

 If your family speaks multiple languages, you probably want your child to have a name that all their relatives can say.
 This may sound obvious — but parents who didn’t consider it have found it can be embarrassing and upsetting when grandma can’t pronounce her granddaughter’s name.
-Beyond practical reasons, you may also want a name that connects your child to the different parts of their heritage.
+As well as practicalities, you may also want a name that connects your child to the different parts of their heritage.

-So how do you balance all the factors?
-A name that works across languages, that helps your kid blend in or stand out in all the right ways… and which you like as well?
+So how do you balance everything?
+A name that works across languages, that helps your kid blend in or stand out in all the right ways… and which you like too?

 No two families are the same, and the options will be different depending on the languages you’re working with.
-Here are five tried-and-tested strategies that multilingual families have used.
-Which one works for you?
+But there are some common solutions that work for many families.

 1. Universal: a name that’s the same across languages

-You could keep life simple with one name that everyone pronounces more or less the same way.
+You could keep life simple with one name that everyone pronounces more or less the same.

 It’s easiest when your languages are closely related and/or have shared culture.
 For example, hundreds of names sound similar in English and French, but the pool is smaller for options that work in both Thai and Turkish.
 But there are some surprisingly international names out there.
-(As I’ll tell anyone who will listen, I once actually met a Welsh-Pakistani boy named Idris, and it’s one of the highlights of my namey life.)
+(One of my favourite ever real name-spottings was a Welsh-Pakistani boy named Idris — a textbook example!)

-This is a more flexible strategy: a name that speakers of different languages can mould to their own shape, whether that's in spelling, pronunciation, or a whole new translated version.
+Another strategy is a name that speakers of different languages can mold to their own shape, whether that's in spelling, pronunciation, or a whole new translated version.

 For example, your son Gabriel might be “Gayb-riel” when he’s speaking English and “Gabb-riel” when he’s speaking French.
 Or your Polish in-laws might misspell your daughter’s name as Oliwia, but it sounds just like Olivia when they say it.